 107.10 Protection and Restoration of Property.
 The Contractor is responsible for the preservation of all public and private property impacted by the Contractor’s operations.

 The Contractor is responsible for all damage or injury to property, during the prosecution of the Work, resulting from any act, omission, neglect, defective work or materials, or misconduct in the manner or method of executing the Work.
-The Contractor will remain responsible for all damage and injury to property until the Project is accepted under , except for portions of the Work accepted under .
+The DBT will remain responsible for all damage and injury to property until the Project is accepted under 109.12, except for portions of the Work accepted under 109.11.

-If the Contractor causes any direct or indirect damage or injury to public or private property by any act, omission, neglect, or misconduct in the execution or the non-execution of the Work, then it must restore, at its own expense, the property to a condition similar or equal to that existing before the damage or injury.
+If the DBT causes any direct or indirect damage or injury to public or private property by any act, omission, neglect, or misconduct in the execution or the non-execution of the Work, then it must restore, at its own expense, the property to a condition similar or equal to that existing before the damage or injury.

 If mail boxes, road, or street name signs and supports interfere with the Work, then remove and erect them in a temporary location during construction in a manner satisfactory to and as directed by the Engineer.
 After completion of the Work and before final acceptance of the Project, erect the mailboxes, road, or street name signs and supports in their permanent locations according to the plans unless otherwise directed by the Engineer.
 Consider the cost of this Work as incidental to the affected items.

-Cooperate with the Engineer in protecting and preserving survey monuments that are affected by the Work as required by .
-At the beginning of the Work, verify the position of all survey monuments in the area to be improved, according to .
+Cooperate with the Engineer in protecting and preserving survey monuments that are affected by the Work.
+At the beginning of the Work, verify the position of all survey monuments in the area to be improved, according to 623.
 If survey monuments not shown in the Contract Documents are unexpectedly encountered, then protect, reference, and preserve them in the same manner as survey monuments that are shown in the Contract Documents.

 Do not create staging areas, store materials and equipment, or borrow or waste materials in areas labeled as an environmental resources areas in the Contract Documents.
 All properties to be utilized by the Contractor outside the project Work Limits must be cleared for all environmental resource impacts prior to the beginning of work.
 Environmental resources include but may not be limited to: